robik/commandr/README.md

    - Can be configured to suit your needs, such as disabling colored output.
    - Provided usage, help and version information.
    - Completly detached from core `Program`, giving you complete freedom in writing your own help output.
+   - You can categorize commands for better help output

  - **Consistency checking**
    - When you build your program model, `commandr` checks its consistency.